Spanish dollar: Spain

-Spain's adoption of the peseta in 1869 and its joining the Latin Monetary Union meant the effective end of the last vestiges of the Spanish dollar in Spain itself.
-However, the 5-peseta coin (or duro) was slightly smaller and lighter but was also of high purity (90%) silver.
+Spain's adoption of the peseta, in 1869, and its joining the Latin Monetary Union meant the effective end of the last vestiges of the Spanish dollar in Spain itself.
+However, the five-peseta coin (or duro) was slightly smaller and lighter but was also of high-purity (90%) silver.

 In the 1990s, commemorative 2,000-peseta coins were minted, similar in size and weight to the dollar.

 Mexico

-Following independence in 1821, Mexican coinage of silver reales and gold escudos followed that of Spanish lines until decimalization and the introduction of the peso, worth 8 reales or 100 centavos.
+Following independence in 1821, Mexican coinage of silver reales and gold escudos followed that of Spanish lines until decimalization and the introduction of the peso, worth eight reales, or 100 centavos.
 It continued to be minted to Spanish standards throughout the 19th century, with the peso at 27.07 g of 0.9028 fine silver, and the escudo at 3.383 g of 0.875 fine gold.
-The Mexican peso or 8-real coin continued to be a popular international trading coin throughout the 19th century.
+The Mexican peso, or eight-real coin, continued to be a popular international trading coin throughout the 19th century.

 After 1918, the peso was reduced in size and fineness, with further reductions in the 1940s and 1950s.
-Coins of 2- (1921), 5- (1947), and 10-peso (1955) denominations were also minted during the same period, with sizes and fineness similar to the old peso.
+Coins of two- (1921), five- (1947), and ten-peso (1955) denominations were also minted during the same period, with sizes and fineness similar to the old peso.

 Australia

 After the colony of New South Wales was founded in Australia in 1788, it ran into the problem of a lack of coinage, particularly since trading vessels took coins out of the colony in exchange for their cargo.
 In 1813, Governor Lachlan Macquarie made creative use of £10,000 in Spanish dollars sent by the British government.
 To make it difficult to take the coins out of the colony, and to double their number, the centres of the coins were punched out.
 The punched centre, known as the "dump", was valued at 15 pence, and the outer rim, known as the "holey dollar", was worth five shillings.
 This was indicated by overstamping the two new coins.
 The obverse of the holey dollar was stamped the words "New South Wales" and the date, 1813, and the reverse with the words "five shillings".
 The obverse of the dump was stamped with a crown, the words "New South Wales" and the date, 1813, and the reverse with the words "fifteen pence".
 The mutilated coins became the first official currency produced specifically for circulation in Australia.
-The expedient was relatively short lived.
-The British Parliament passed the Sterling Silver Money Act in 1825, which made British coins the only recognised form of currency and ended any legitimate use of the holey dollar and dump in the Australian colonies.
+The expedient was relatively short-lived.
+The British Parliament passed the Sterling Silver Money Act in 1825, which made British coins the only recognized form of currency and ended any legitimate use of the holey dollar and dump in the Australian colonies.